Procedure no. IV-7a

 - Tuition Waiver for Employees:

-- To obtain tuition waiver for any course employees must present the completed CWRU Certification for Tuition Waiver with the supervisor’s signature to the Benefits Office.
+- To obtain tuition waiver for any course employees must present the completed CWRU Certification for Tuition Waiver with the supervisor’s signature to Benefits Administration.

 - If a staff employee does not receive his/her supervisor’s approval for tuition waiver, the staff employee may appeal the decision to Employee Relations.
 The appeal must be made before the tuition waiver application deadline.